College Football News Preview 2020: Notre Dame Fighting Irish Keys To The Season

 The safeties will be okay – if not great – but a lockdown corner has to emerge from the pack.
 The 5-10, 170-pound Bracy made 34 tackles and broke up seven passes, and he has the quickness and skills to do a whole lot more in the bigger role.

-Assume that if he’s great – or if one of the other corners is fantastic – the secondary won’t miss much of a beat, if at all.
+Assume that if he’s strong – or if one of the other corners is fantastic – the secondary won’t miss much of a beat, if at all.

 Key Game To The Notre Dame Fighting Irish Season